Ironhack-data-bcn-oct-2022/lab-intro-to-mysql/README.md

 Using pen and paper (or computer software if you are skillful at creating digital diagrams), design a database to meet the minimal requirements of your boss.
 The minimal information to be recorded is described below:

-1. **Cars** - e.g. the vehicle identification number (VIN), manufacturer, model, year, and color of the cars in your company's inventory.
+1. **Cars** - e .g. the vehicle identification number (VIN), manufacturer, model, year, and color of th cars in your company's inventory.

 1. **Customers** - e.g. the customer ID, name, phone number, email, address, city, state/province, country, and zip/postal code of the customers.